Pre-school

 Coronavirus (Covid-19) vaccine for children

 Covid-19 is a very infectious disease that can cause serious illness for children who have an underlying health condition.
-If your child is vulnerable, they will be offered a Covid-19 vaccination seasonally.
+If your child has a weakened immune system, they will be offered a Covid-19 vaccination seasonally.
 Your child’s GP or consultant will let you know if your child needs a seasonal Covid-19 vaccination.